ilovemyminutes/ilovemyminutes/README.md

 ### 👋Jihyeong Ko
 Hi there, this is Jihyeong!
 I'm enjoying learning about data analysis and AI.
-Recently, I'm interested in developing 'big data-based things' into good services😃.
+I'm interested in developing 'big data-based things' into good services recently😃.
-I'm steadily trying to be a man of good value.
+Steadily, I'm trying to be better than yesterday.

 ### 🏃‍♀️Career